jesajx/gretel/README.md

 ## TODO

+* debug graphs
 * Instrument a whole website: maybe some python as API server and CrouchDB as db (nginx -> APIserver -> DB).
 * Track more syscalls.
 * Use randomized gretels ebpf just like in nginx, with metadata (location, etc.) logged.
 * fix old code in logparse.py to export to Gephi.

+Further ahead (maybe):
+* track inodes more permanently (not just those in memory and also across boots)
+* track entire OS (modify kernel instead of using ebpf, modify systemd, bash, etc.)